AZ1688/AI-ML-Cyber-Program-Management/README.md

 # Asset Safegurds Inteligence

 # Platform
+  - intelligent asset & safeguards graph
   - system of accountability
+  - system of assessment automation (gap, risk and maturity)
-  - Body of work and shared space
+  - body of work and shared space
-  - system of reversible decisions
+  - system of insights and recommendations
-  - system of insights and records
+  - system of knowledge and records

 # Sample Use Cases
   - Review a policy document